 In Indonesia, PepsiCo is one of seven companies that are working together on a landscape program for sustainable palm oil in the districts of Siak and Pelalawan.
 The goal of the program is to create sustainable landscapes across both districts, which will produce deforestation-free and exploitation-free palm oil and maintain or enhance key conservation areas.
 This will build upon existing local efforts and multi-stakeholder platforms to advance a shared vision of sustainable, inclusive palm oil production models.
 The program has three phases which are: 1) design the intervention, 2) define the partnership and 3) implement the intervention.
 In 2019, the partners worked to complete phase 1.
-In 2020, the Coalition will focus on final definition of the partnership as well as implementing activities within the workplan including support to local communities, engagement of Mills, improving traceability and coordination of deforestation monitoring.
-PepsiCo is voluntarily pursuing this program in recognition that smallholder engagement and participation in the shift to sustainable palm oil is critically important and requires industry-wide initiatives and collaboration, especially in the largest and most fragmented production markets.
+In 2020, the Coalition established a final definition of the partnership and implemented activities within the workplan including support to local communities, engagement of mills, improving traceability, and coordination of deforestation monitoring.

+Primary motivation: PepsiCo is voluntarily pursuing this program in recognition that smallholder engagement and participation in the shift to sustainable palm oil is critically important and requires industry-wide initiatives and collaboration, especially in the largest and most fragmented production markets.
 Therefore we are investing in landscape initiatives that support conservation, community development, smallholder inclusion and responsible production practices.
+The goal of the program is to create sustainable landscapes across both districts which will produce deforestation and exploitation-free palm oil and maintain or enhance key conservation areas.
+As the one of the largest palm oil producing region in Indonesia and with extensive areas of peatland and forests, developing approaches for sustainable palm oil that can work in Riau is important in PepsiCo's work to support systemic change across the industry.